TeamFAPS/PSVita-RE-tools/README.md

 ## Description of the tools

+Codename PrincessLog - by @Princess-of-Sleeping
+---
+A complete logging solution for any homebrew, user plugin, kernel plugin.
+It is more efficient and overall nicer than ShipLog.
+It is Windows only atm.

+* Credits: Princess-of-Sleeping

 ShipLog v2.0 - by @dots-tb
 ---
 A complete logging solution for any homebrew, user plugin, kernel plugin.
 It can use network or file logging.